-Half a kilometer away from the small hamlet Liliano, very close to the airport of Kastelli, lies a treasure of the Cretan innerland.
-This is the cemeterial church of Saint John the Forerunner (Agios Ioannis Rigologos) celebrating on the day of Beheading of Saint John the Baptist (August 29).
+Half a kilometer away from the small hamlet Liliano, very close to the airport of Kastelli, lies a treasure of the Cretan hinterland.
+This is the cemeterial church of Saint John the Forerunner (Agios Ioannis Rigologos) celebrating on the day of the Beheading of Saint John the Baptist (August 29).

-This is an impressive religious and simultaneously architectural monument which is literally hidden in olive groves.
-Saint John at Liliano according to tradition was being built all day and at night it collpased.
-Therefore, it was decided to replace water with milk that was given as a gift by the local shepherds and indeed the chapel was built stable.
+This is an impressive religious and simultaneously architectural monument that is literally hidden in olive groves.
+Saint John at Liliano according to tradition was being built all day and at night it collapsed.
+Therefore, it was decided to replace water with milk which was given as a gift by the local shepherds and indeed the chapel was built stable.

 It is noteworthy to mention that during the German occupation, because of its spaciousness and quality of construction, the Germans used it as a warehouse.
 There are still some inscriptions in German with a typical Nazi font.